 With a record-breaking reign characterised by unprecedented achievements and milestones, it’s hard to believe that Her Majesty was once a princess that nobody ever expected to become queen.
 Born third in line to the throne, it was due to her uncle’s abdication and the unexpected loss of her father that she found herself being crowned at 25.
 However, Her Majesty very quickly earned a place in the hearts of the people throughout the United Kingdom and the Commonwealth, thanks to her earnest commitment and devotion to her people.

 We’re proud to have struck every UK coin of The Queen’s reign, from the first ones that marked her coronation to the coinage of an experienced and much-loved monarch.
 The year 2021 signifies a personal milestone for Her Majesty and we’ll be celebrating with the nation as our queen turns 95, making her the first British monarch to reach such a grand age.
-The coin’s reverse, designed by Timothy Noad, is a floral tribute, featuring The Queen’s own words, ‘MY HEART AND DEVOTION,’ as the inscription.
+The coin’s reverse, designed by Timothy Noad, is a floral tribute, featuring The Queen’s own words, ‘MY HEART AND MY DEVOTION,’ as the inscription.

 A Floral Celebration